 4. Employee training and team meetings

 Of course, running webinars to convert is beneficial to your business.
 But that shouldn’t stop you from using webinars for team meetings and training your employees when you have a remote team, or a team too big to fit into a room together.
 Webinar training is the best way to pass the knowledge and teach practical skills to your employees when you made the switch to remote work, as this type of content is more engaging than written material.

-5. Lead generation and list building
+5. Lead generation and list building webinars

 When you promote your webinar across different channels, focus on one persona that you’d like to attract.
 When they register, they will trust you with their email address, and that’s the starting point.
 You’ll gain valuable and interesting leads you can follow up with, and nurture them into conversion later.
 You can also host paid and free webinars with the help of marketing funnels.

-6. Customer retention and nurturing
+6. Customer retention and nurturing webinars

 While hosting inspiring webinars may be great to attract new people to your brand, it’s equally as good for nurturing customers that are already on board with you.
 The personal relationship you build along the way is key to keep them coming back.
 With such webinars, they can keep track of your newest products and announcements.
 It’s also a great opportunity for your clients to ask important questions when you’re more approachable than ever.